Consensys/EthOn/README.md

 ## Matters to decide
-* The ontology should be versioned[c][d] and tagged to accommodate future changes in hard forks and potentially an ethereum 2.0.
+* The ontology should be versioned and tagged to accommodate future changes in hard forks and potentially an ethereum 2.0.

 ## Intended use of the ontology